-- Enabling the facility to override alarms is to be customized for each specific ship prior to the commissioning tests witnessed by a classification society surveyor pursuant to certification.
+- Enabling the facility to override alarms is to be customized for each specific ship prior to the commissioning tests witnessed by TL surveyor pursuant to certification.
 Any subsequent modifications are subject to re-certification. - A "Caution Plate", which prohibits personnel from overriding an alarm to any hold, is not an acceptable alternative to the above provisions.